Space Authentication

 Authentication happened via the Space’s details page, where a user was able to preview a description about the storyworld/experience, review important installation instructions and technical requirements, and link out to external applications/experiences via dedicated Download and Play links.

-NOTE: Lamina1 Spaces will get a major refresh on the Lamina1 Hub in the lead-up to our first featured Spaces launching on Mainnet later this year.
+NOTE: Lamina1 Spaces will get a major refresh on the Lamina1 Hub in the lead-up to our first featured Spaces launching on Mainnet in Q1 2024.
 For more information, see What’s Next For Spaces & Experiences on Lamina1 in the section below.

 Once a user selected ‘Play’ they were prompted to sign into that Space’s application/experience directly by signing a short message for the server to verify.
 Clicking on the plus sign next to ‘Details’ on the sign-in modal provided more information about what signing in via their Lamina Hub account entailed.